 Google Analytics means more valuable insights.
 You can track important information, such as where your visitors are coming from, what pages they’re looking at, and how long they’re staying on your site.

 With Google Analytics, you not only track your website traffic and site performance but also your marketing campaigns, and conversion rates.
 This data is important for understanding your customers and making informed decisions about your marketing and business strategy.
+Here is the complete guide to help you integrate Google Analytics 4 with your Shopify store.

 19. Submit your sitemap to search engines